 Mount Holyoke College

 Technology continues to change the way that scientists work.
-Ubiquitous sensors and wireless networks enable the collection of vast quantities of data at a very fast rate.
+Nearly all scientific data are analyzed with computers and increasingly data are collected directly in electronic form.
+A good example is provided by sensor networks, which may utilize electronic sensors and wireless networks to collect vast quantities of data at a very fast rates.
 Scientific programs, ranging from Excel spreadsheets to supercomputer applications, manipulate the collected data to produce scientific results.
 Scientists can then disseminate both the raw and processed data quickly and to a broad, unknown audience by publishing it on their websites.

-If you are an undergraduate interested in an interdisciplinary project involving computer science and ecology, join us for the 2012 REU at Harvard Forest!
+If you are an undergraduate interested in an interdisciplinary project involving computer science and ecology, join us for the Summer Research Program (REU) at Harvard Forest!

-This material is based upon work supported by the National Science Foundation under Awards No. CCR-0205575, CCR-0427071, and IIS-0705772, the National Science Foundation REU grant DBI-0452254 and also the Mount Holyoke Center for the Environment Summer 2009 Leadership Felloship.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation or Mount Holyoke College.
+This material is based upon work supported by the National Science Foundation under Awards No. CCR-0205575, CCR-0427071, and IIS-0705772, the National Science Foundation REU grants DBI-0452254 and DBI-1003938, the Mount Holyoke Center for the Environment, and the Charles Bullard Fellowship at Harvard University and is a contribution from the Harvard Forest Long-Term Ecological Research (LTER) program.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation, Harvard University or Mount Holyoke College.